Pope Hyginus: History

 According to the Liber Pontificalis, Hyginus was a Greek by birth.
 Irenaeus says that the gnostic Valentinus came to Rome in Hyginus' time, remaining there until Anicetus became pontiff.

 Cerdo, another Gnostic and predecessor of Marcion of Sinope, also lived at Rome in the reign of Hyginus; by confessing his errors and recanting, he succeeded in obtaining readmission into the Church but eventually fell back into heresy and was expelled from the Church.

 The Liber Pontificalis also relates that this pope organized the hierarchy and established the order of ecclesiastical precedence (Hic clerum composuit et distribuit gradus).
-This general observation recurs also in the biography of Pope Hormisdas, but has no historical value.
+This general observation recurs also in the biography of Pope Hormisdas.
 According to Louis Duchesne, the writer probably referred to the lower orders of the clergy.

 The ancient sources contain no information as to his having died a martyr.
 At his death he was buried on the Vatican Hill, near Saint Peter's tomb.
 His feast is celebrated on 11 January.

+His feast day in the Eastern Orthodox Church is also 11 January.